nocomplexity/SecurityArchitecture/08-security-principles.rst

 **Compartmentalise**
 ----------------------

-**Statement:** Sub-systems will be partitioned logically and isolated using physical devices and/or security controls.
+**Statement:** Sub-systems must be partitioned logically and isolated using physical devices and/or security controls.

 **Rationale:** In accordance with the minimise attack surface and Defence in Depth principles, this compartmentalise principle keeps a sub-system, or logically grouped set of sub-systems, relatively self-contained such that compromise of one will not imply the compromise of another.